ropitz/dataarc-demo/docs/index.rst

 Preparing your data for ingest into dataARC will be a multistep process.
 If you haven't already, familiarize yourself with the |DST| and take a thorough glance of the contents of the |DPW| to better understand the project context and how the data are structured.
 Next, you will want to step through each of the sections below.

-1. A |WS2| to Devoloping Good Mappings for your Data
+1. A |WS2| to Developing Good Mappings for your Data
 ----------------------------------------------------------------
 .. image:: _static/dataARC_chart3.jpg
    :width: 400
    :class: align-left
 Thinking about how to map your data to the DataArc community's shared concept map can be challenging.
 Graduate students working with the project team have developed materials to guide PhD students considering contributing their data.
 These |ws| designed to be used in a workshop, are relevant to anyone considering contributing project data to the DataArc Ecosystem and should be reviewed before creating combinators for your dataset.

 |
 |

 2. `Learn how <ecosystem_explorer.html>`__ to use the dataARC Ecosystem Explorer!
 ----------------------------------------------------------------------------------